ShiniNet/zmk-easy-charge-indicator/README.md

    };
 ```

-4) Connect Led and Registor to MCU's led-gpios on your PCB:
+4) Connect an LED and a resistor to the MCU's `led-gpios` on your PCB:

 <img width="540" height="320" alt="image" src="https://github.com/user-attachments/assets/57bb7d30-bdf0-48bc-bf0d-309ca9cb12ff" />